eoas-ubc/eoas-ubc.github.io/docs/dashboards-heroku.md

 # Deploying dashboards to Heroku

+**NOTE: no longer relevant as Heroku's free service was removed Nov.
+2022.** Although there is a "low-cost" option which we have not investigated

+---

 This is an outline of steps to deploy Dash app to a free account at the Heroku servers for public online access.

 Although serving from Heroku has limitations, it is one way  to make apps accessible to the whole design team (eg. instructors, TAs etc.) without requiring them to have a personal Python installation.

 Eventually OCESE dashboard apps will be housed either on a local (EOAS) server or in "managed" cloud-space.

 ---

 ## List of Steps
 See the tutorial [here](https://austinlasseter.medium.com/deploy-a-plotly-dash-app-on-heroku-4d2c3224230) for deploying dashboards apps to heroku.
 This is a summary of steps from the tutorial.

 - Make a heroku account [here](https://www.heroku.com/)
 - Download and install [the heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
 If using Mac, you need to install [brew](https://brew.sh/) first.
 (I used Windows)